-Processing times calculated do not include any applications that are flagged as having had a re-determination request because the decision date for these applications will represent the re-determination decision date, which can be some time after the original decision date.
+Applications that are flagged as having had a re-determination request are excluded from processing time calculations where possible.
+This is because the decision dates for these applications may represent the re-determination decision date which can be some time after the original decision date.
 The number of applications in the processing times table is therefore lower than the number of applications shown as processed or decided in other tables.